The "easiest" way to change

 without triggering more fear and getting caught in the momentum of fear-driven seeking of relief, in the form of (not sure what could go here),

 Correction.
-What should go here: “forever avoiding my true response: studying (as you mention a few words ahead).
+What should go here: “in the form of forever going back and forth between “the issue” and “studying” (as you mention a few words ahead).

-in the fantasy that (blank) (use: “avoiding studying by solving the issue and eating” will make me feel like studying.
+DocM (use: “in the fantasy that avoiding studying by solving the issue and eating” will make me feel like studying.

 BM, I’m still afraid of the finding fault in myself through the eyes of others (mostly R) to get relief from this self attack, because